 Aquaman, the first solo movie of the King of Atlantis, was released in 2018 and has since become the most successful DC film of all time with box office takings of 1.1 billion US dollars.
-It quickly became clear that a second part was in the making, and this year, at last, the time has come: "Aquaman and the Lost Kingdom" will be released in theaters.
-However, there are still many questions surrounding the plot.
-That's why we sat down and summarized everything important about it for you guys.
-Based on some of the statements made by the producers, it is possible to figure out quite a bit of the storyline.
+It quickly became clear that a second part was to come.
+After the actual release date was supposed to be in 2022, fans were again kept waiting.
+However, in December 2023, the time will finally come for "Aquaman and the Lost Kingdom" to hit theaters.
+Yet there are still a few questions about the project here and there.
+That's why we sat down for you and compiled everything important that is known so far.
+After all, some of the statements made by the producers are quite insightful!

-In case you don't remember exactly what the first film was about, here's a little recap: If you haven't seen the movie yet and want to avoid spoilers, you should skip ahead to the next chapter.
+In case you don't remember exactly what the first film was about, here's a little recap.
+If you haven't seen the movie yet and want to avoid spoilers, you should skip ahead to the next part of the video.

 New Bad Guys